 myROR.org will ask for the name or email address of the contact, and will search our database for any possible matches, in case they may have been listed as a contact at another Reach Out and Read site.
 If the contact does have an entry in our database, you can use the blue "Choose this Contact" button to claim their profile - this will prevent the database from creating a duplicate entry.
-Any information from this previous listing, including any Reach Out and Read trainings that were completed, will be moved over and connected to the new site.
+Any information from this previous listing, including email address and phone number, as well as any Reach Out and Read trainings that were completed, will be moved over and connected to the new site.
 If the contact is not listed in myROR.org, you can use the "Add New Contact" button to create a new entry for the contact and add the contact's information to the site.
-Once the contact is added, they will receive an email from Reach Out and Read with instructions on how to access myROR.org with their account.